I have an electronic notebook on my smartphone and writing pads at the ready at home in my office/writing room/library.

 So, because of that device, I learned to read out all conversations, and if they sounded stupid, they were.

-So, ideas come in the shower, ideas come while driving, ideas come when reading the newspaper, ideas even come when reading books.
+So, ideas come in the shower, ideas come while driving, ideas come when reading the newspaper, and ideas even come when reading books.

-So too was the reading to the classics, old English, and sometimes American, literature, to gain an appreciation for the written word.
+So too was the reading the classics, old English, and sometimes American, literature, to gain an appreciation for the written word.
 We might not follow those styles, but we can learn the majesty of the English language.

-I don’t profess to have a fully understanding of the language.
+I don’t profess to have a full understanding of the language.
 I might have loved that school subject called English, and later in University, creative writing and literature, but not all of it soaked in.
-But writing is one of those odd things, that it can take many forms and styles, but at the end of the day, if the reader understands where the story is going, and when at the end, is satisfied that it was ‘a good read’, then the author’s work is done.
+But writing is one of those odd things, that can take many forms and styles, but at the end of the day, if the reader understands where the story is going, and when at the end, is satisfied that it was ‘a good read’, then the author’s work is done.

 The only trouble is, getting the next idea, and then they were withal to write a second book, or third.
 It is said everyone has one book in them.
 For those who can write more, well, that might be what might be called, a gift.